masoncacurak/masoncacurak/README.md

 ## Hey there 👋🏼

-I'm Mason Cacurak, I am a passionate 3rd year computer science student at The University of Oklahoma.
+I'm Mason Cacurak, a passionate 3rd year computer science student at The University of Oklahoma.

 I'm also currently in the proccess of searching/applying for internships in the technology feild, with location preferences being around the Dallas, TX or Norman, OK area.